jananipriya-hub/hr-attrition-analytics-excel-dashboard/README.md

 - Dashboard Design

 ## Dataset
-The dataset contains employee-related information such as:
+The dataset contains some important employee-related information such as:
+- EmpId
 - Age
+- Attrition
-- Department
+- JobRole
-- Job Role
+- OverTime
-- Monthly Income
+- SalarySlab
-- Years at Company
+- Attrition_f;ag
-- Job Satisfaction
+- WorkLifeBalance
-- Attrition Status
+- StockOptionLevel

 ## Data Cleaning
 The following steps were performed: